The Québec maritime Blog

 Parc national du Bic

-Parc national du Bic runs along the St. Lawrence and is home to numerous species, including white-tailed deer, small mammals (such as red foxes), harbour seals, grey seals and seabirds, including common eiders, which are the park’s emblem.
-Few people know that Le Bic is also an excellent place to observe birds of prey during spring migration.
-They can be seen heading north along the coastline from mid-March to late May.
-The Raoul-Roy lookout provides excellent viewing opportunities.
-Don’t forget your binoculars!
+Parc national du Bic borders the St. Lawrence and is home to many wildlife species, including white-tailed deer, small mammals (such as red foxes), harbour seals, grey seals and seabirds, including common eiders, which are the park’s animal emblem.
+However, few people know that this park is also an excellent place to observe birds of prey during spring migration.
+Head to the Raoul-Roy lookout to watch them fly north along the coastline from mid-March to late May—and don’t forget your binoculars!

 Parc national du Fjord-du-Saguenay

-Parc national du Fjord-du-Saguenay features spectacular landscapes, a 100-km (60-mi.) fjord created by glaciers, a mix of fresh and salt water, and many outdoor activities.
-You might spot belugas from the lookout in the Baie-Sainte-Marguerite sector.
-These friendly white whales, which are endangered, often visit the area.
-If you listen closely, you might hear them calling in the distance!
+Parc national du Fjord-du-Saguenay offers spectacular landscapes, a 100-km (60-mi.) fjord created by glaciers, a mix of fresh and salt water, and many outdoor activities.
+However, you may be in for a surprise if you head to the Baie-Sainte-Marguerite sector… From the lookout in this part of the park, you may spot belugas!
+These friendly white whales, an endangered species, often visit Sainte-Marguerite Bay.
+And if you listen closely, you may even hear them calling in the distance!

 Saguenay–St. Lawrence Marine Park

-The Saguenay–St. Lawrence Marine Park is the only marine protected area in Québec.
-It’s also one of the best places in the world to observe marine mammals, whether by boat or from the shore.
-You can also visit one of the park’s interpretation centres to complement your observation activities: Cap-de-Bon-Désir Interpretation and Observation Centre and the Marine Environment Discovery Centre.
-Activities include exhibitions, a virtual dive, a visit to a lighthouse and much more!
-There is something for everyone.
+The only marine protected area in Québec, the Saguenay–St. Lawrence Marine Park is also one of the best places in the world to observe marine mammals, whether at sea or from the shore.
+You can also visit the park’s interpretation centres to complement your observation activities.
+At the Cap-de-Bon-Désir Interpretation and Observation Centre and the Marine Environment Discovery Centre, you can discover exhibitions, participate in a virtual dive, visit a lighthouse, and much more.
+These sites offer something for everyone!

 Mingan Archipelago National Park Reserve

-Although the Mingan Archipelago is famous for its Atlantic puffins and strangely shaped monoliths, most people don’t know about the many rare plants found in the park reserve.
-Almost 500 species of vascular plants have been identified on the archipelago (82 of which are considered “rare and of interest”), as well as 190 species of lichen and 300 species of mosses, over an area of about 110 km2 (40 sq. mi.)!
-This exceptional concentration of plant species is due to the diversity of the archipelago’s natural habitats (shoreline, barrens, boreal forest, salt marshes, peatbogs, etc.) and its limestone soil, which encourages the presence of certain plants.
-The hiking trails provide an excellent opportunity for viewing these species.
+While the Mingan Archipelago is famous for its Atlantic puffins and strangely shaped limestone monoliths, most people don’t know about the many rare plants found in this park reserve.
+Almost 500 species of vascular plants have been identified in the archipelago (82 of which are considered “rare and of interest”), as well as 190 species of lichen and 300 species of mosses, in an area covering about 110 km2 (40 sq. mi.)!
+This exceptional concentration of plant species is due to the diversity of the archipelago’s natural habitats (shoreline, barrens, boreal forest, salt marshes, peatbogs, etc.) and its calcareous soil, which favours the presence of certain plants.
+Discover some of these species while hiking on the islands’ trails.

 Parc national d’Anticosti

-Famous for the thousands of white-tailed deer that inhabit its territory as well as for the Vauréal Falls, which are 76 metres (250 feet) high, Parc national d’Anticosti also has one of the longest underground cave systems in Québec.
-Known as the “Grotte à la Patate” (Potato Cave), it was formed during the last ice age but only discovered in 1980.
-You can explore this cave and learn how it was created.
+Famous for the thousands of white-tailed deer that inhabit its territory as well as for Vauréal Falls, which is 76 metres (250 feet) high, Parc national d’Anticosti is also home to one of the longest cave systems in Québec.
+Known as “Grotte à la Patate” (Potato Cave), this natural formation was created during the last ice age but was only discovered in 1980.
+You can explore this cave and learn how it was formed.

-Are you ready to explore the hidden treasures of our 10 national parks?
-Let us know what you discover!
+Are you ready to explore the hidden treasures found in our 10 national parks?
+Be sure to let us know what you discover!

 Author Anne-Josée Pineau